 The programs at Golden West College that require advanced approval before entering are: Nursing - RN; Nursing - LVN to RN, and the Criminal Justice Academy Programs.

-Waitlists may be available for most classes.
-If students add themselves to the waitlist and a seat becomes available, they will be notified by email and will have 24 hours to add the class via the MyGWC portal.
+Waitlists are available for most classes.
+If students add themselves to the waitlist and a seat becomes available, they will be notified by email and will have 24 hours to add the class via the MyCoastPortal.
 Students with valid cell phone numbers will also receive a text notification.
-Waitlist email notifications are sent to the Coast District assigned student Gmail account (email@example.com).
-The link to the student's Gmail is found on the home page within the MyGWC portal.
+Waitlist email notifications are only sent to the Coast District assigned student Gmail account (email@example.com).
+The link to the student's Gmail is found on the home page within the MyCoastPortal.
+If the waitlist notification expires, students will have to add themselves back to the waitlist (if desired) or select a different class that may have seats available.

 Classes with a “C” next to them on the searchable online class schedule indicate that the class is closed (full).
-If the class in which a student wishes to enroll is closed, don’t give up!
+If the class in which a student wishes to enroll is closed take the following steps:

-- Go for the sure thing!
-Try to find another CRN of the course that may still have seats available.
+- Find another CRN of the course that may still have seats available.

 - If there is a waitlist option, the student should add themselves to the waitlist.
 If a seat becomes available, the student will be notified by email and text and will have 24 hours to add the waitlisted class.
-All prerequisites and corequisites must be met.
-Students can monitor their waitlist position by logging into the MyGWC portal and clicking on “Detail Schedule with Waitlist Position” from the student tab.
-Even though text messaging is available for waitlist notifications, it is suggested students log into their MyGWC and check their Coast District assigned Gmail account at least three times a day to reduce the chance of missing the email notification for the waitlist.
+All prerequisites and co-requisites must be met.
+Students can monitor their waitlist position by logging into the MyCoastPortal and clicking on “Detail Schedule with Waitlist Position” in the Registration Tools box.
+Even though text messaging is available for waitlist notifications, it is suggested students log into their MyCoastPortal and check their Coast District assigned Gmail account multiple times a day to reduce the chance of missing the 24 hour window from email notification for the waitlist.

 - If waitlists are not available, check back to see if a seat may have become available due to a student withdrawal or due to a student being dropped for nonpayment of fees.

-- If the class the student wants to add does not reopen before the semester begins, or if they are unable to place themselves on the waitlist because it is full, does not exist, or they are not eligible to do so, they may still go to the first class meeting.
-If space is available, the instructor may give students an ADD PERMIT with an Add Authorization Code (AAC).
-The AAC will allow students to register online via the MyGWC portal for the course prior to the “EXPIRES” deadline using the online registration system.
-However, please be aware that most instructors give priority to students who are already on the waitlist.
+- If the class the student wants to add does not reopen before the semester begins, or if they are unable to place themselves on the waitlist because it is full, does not exist, or they are not eligible to do so, they may still attend the first class meeting.
+The instructor may provide access to students to join a class with an Add Authorization Code (AAC).
+The AAC will allow students to register online via the MyCoastPortal for the course prior to the registration deadline.
+Traditionally, instructors extend priority AAC to students who are already on the class waitlist.

 Priority Registration Policy